rishav-jha-mech/Da-Journal/README.md

 1. At first create the files for the month using 1st option
 2. Then when you are done with writing the journal, use the 2nd option to encrypt the file [Note : that the file will be encrypted and you will be given a key in the root folder `key.key` to decrypt it]
 3. Now when you want to access the journal again use the 3rd option to decrypt the file and read it.
-[Note : that you will need the key in the root folder `key.key` to decrypt the file]2
+[Note : that you will need the key in the root folder `key.key` to decrypt the file]

 ## Future Plans